ethereum-optimism/optimism/docs/fault-proof-alpha/immunefi.md

 as well as the [`op-challenger`][op-challenger] in order to support the features that will bring the system to a production ready state.
 During this time, it is unlikely that [Cannon][cannon], the [Cannon contracts][cannon-contracts], or the [`op-program`][op-program] will change significantly, and as such, we recommend focusing efforts primarily on these components.

-There are several key invariants that must be maintained in order for the system to be considered secure:
+There are several key invariants that must be maintained in order for the system to be considered secure.
+A bounty report must demonstrate a bug which breaks one of these invariants.
 1. **Cannon**
     1. [Cannon][cannon]'s `mipsevm` must be functionally equivalent to the [MIPS thread context][cannon-contracts] implemented in Solidity.
-Any disparities in behavior is considered a bug.
+Any disparities that result in different `op-program` execution are a bug.
         1. Both [Cannon][cannon] and the on-chain [MIPS thread context][cannon-contracts] must produce the same output given an identical setup state and input data.
     1. Both [Cannon][cannon] and the on-chain [MIPS thread context][cannon-contracts] must produce a deterministic output given an identical setup state and input data.
-    1. Both [Cannon][cannon] and the on-chain [MIPS thread context][cannon-contracts] must never panic on a valid state transition.
+    1. Both [Cannon][cannon] and the on-chain [MIPS thread context][cannon-contracts] must never panic on a state transition with honest input data / setup state.
+        1. Note: There are a number of instructions from MIPS that Cannon does not support.
+Specifically, this invariant covers panic conditions within the realm of supported instructions and valid honest input data / setup state where cannon otherwise should have completed execution and produced a valid/invalid opinion about the state transition.
     1. The `PreimageOracle` contract's local data storage must not be able to be corrupted by an external party.
 1. **op-program**
     1. The [`op-program`][op-program] must produce a deterministic output given an identical setup state and input data.
 1. **Dispute Game Contracts**
     1. Assuming the presence of an `honest challenger` (defined by the behavior of the [`op-challenger`][op-challenger]) participating within the game, the `FaultDisputeGame` utilizing the `MIPS` VM **must always** resolve favorably towards the honest L2 state.
-        1. *Note*: The only exception to this invariant in the alpha dispute game (with a `MIPS` VM) is the aforementioned DoS vector.
-This is not considered a valid bug report, however any other violation of this invariant is.
+        1. *Note (1)*: The presence of an honest challenger implies that the honest challenger has exhausted all moves it would have made - any game where the honest challenger was unable to exhaust its move set can resolve unfavorably to their desired outcome.
+The aforementioned DoS vector is one such reason the honest challenger may not perform all its moves.
 1. **op-challenger**
     1. The honest `op-challenger` must never make a claim that does not support the honest outcome of the dispute game (i.e., the outcome which favors the honest L2 state being considered canonical).
+        1. *Note:* Because of the rules in the current solving / resolution mechanism, the challenger will counter all claims that have a different view of the root claim's validity.
+While this is an inefficiency, it is not considered a violation of this invariant, as this behavior is necessary to ensure that all invalid claims have been countered.

 Any bug reports in the form of a PoC `op-e2e` test that demonstrates a violation of any of the above invariants will be considered valid bug reports and elligible for a reward.